KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 ## rewind

-`rewind` rewinds the chain to specific block height.
+`rewind` rewinds the chain to a specific block height.
 This is useful for creating snapshots at a given block height.

 #### :pushpin: Examples: